junxit/us-congress-bills-115/derived/amendments.md

 ### 20 U.S.C. § 2343

-> by striking “work with the eligible agency” and inserting “provide the eligible agency technical assistance”;
+> by striking “work with the eligible agency” and inserting “provide the eligible agency technical assistance”; and

 | | |
 |---|---|